helium/HIP/0053-mobile-dao.md

 | 7    | 223.25B                         | 8.25B         | 20%          | 40%                          | 10%     | 20%               | 4%      | 6%            |
 	*50B pre-mine, 66B emitted in year 1

+Please note that if the genesis period extends beyond August 1, the emissions due in the stub period are not mined.
+Further, if a given stakeholder is not filly operational on the network at any given time, the corresponding tokens are not mined.

 At the end of a given epoch, MOBILE oracles relay start balance, current balance, and total amount of MOBILE Data Credits created and relay to the L1 HNT emissions contract.
 The emissions contract subsequently distributes the determined amount of HNT as per the Protocol Score to the Mobile subDAO multi-signature wallet, the addresses of which comprise the set of oracles of the Helium Mobile Network.

 The subDAO operations fund is intended to allow the DNP to perform bespoke operations to create and sustain network growth.
 The primary use case of the operations fund is to fund all state transition transaction fees to the L1, but can be deployed in any manner of ways as per subDAO governance.
 Such incentives could include